 And then there’s Li’l Sis getting sick.
 Since she started taking this super potent multi-vitamins for kids called Jungamals by Nu Skin | Pharmanex, she almost never gets sick anymore and most of her food allergies were gone too.
 In fact, I would throw away bottles of unopened expired medicines from time to time.
 However, since she stopped taking Jungamals about six months ago, it looks like her immune system has started to weaken now.

 For five days, she battled with all sorts of sickness, such as fever, vomiting, cough, and colds.
 I guess we’ll just have to go back to Jungamals or have her take it alternately with other brands of multivitamins that she’s currently taking.
-I didn’t buy her a new bottle when she finished her last one because aside from the fact that she very rarely gets sick now, our close relatives in the US and some friends from the blogosphere have sent her bottles of multivitamins that would last for months.
+I didn’t buy her a new bottle when she finished her last one because aside from the fact that she very rarely gets sick now, our close relatives in the US and some friends from the blogosphere have sent us bottles of multivitamins for kids that would last for months.